thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores

 - Pre measure?
-- TBT: 0 since no JS, responsive page, no uncanny valley since default elements
+- TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 - FCP: Bad since we are showing nothing until everything.
 Check the logs for the true value.
+Fix mistakenly good scores.
-- LCP: Bad, out LCP is shown together with everything else. check the logs for the true value.
+- LCP: Bad, out LCP is shown together with everything else.
+Check the logs for the true value.
+Fix mistakenly good scores.
 - CLS: 0 since everything is painted at once.
 - Speed index bad since it measures incrementally how much content is shown, but we have nothing until everything is shown.
 - Show impact of each by hovering circle.